New airline at Huntsville International Airport ‘takes off’ today!

-HUNTSVILLE, Ala. – Breeze Airways, who announced their coming to Huntsville in May, will officially “take flight” on Thursday.
+HUNTSVILLE, Ala. – Breeze Airways, who announced they’re coming to Huntsville in May, will officially “take flight” on Thursday.

-The airline identifies themselves as one with “low fares” and “high flex”, with one-way fares starting as low as 40 bucks.
+The airline identifies itself as one with “low fares” and “high flex”, with one-way fares starting as low as 40 bucks.

 JetBlue’s founder Dan Neeleman owns the new airline, and will be in person at Huntsville International Airport Thursday morning to celebrate the first flights in and out of the Rocket City.